mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 1. Setting up the project
 2. Get the board to appear.
-3. Get the workers to show up, and move around.
+3. Get the workers to show up.
+4. Getting workers to move around.
-4. Get the blocks to show up, and get pushed around.
+5. Get the blocks to show up, and get pushed around.
-5. Implementing the winning condition.
+6. Implementing the winning condition.

 ### Step 1: Setting up the project

 Let's get started.
-Start by downloading Bloxley from github here: [Bloxley's page on GitHub](http://github.com/mark/Bloxley), and download the Sokoban graphics we'll use here: **URL**.
+Start by downloading Bloxley from github here: [Bloxley's page on GitHub](http://github.com/mark/Bloxley), and download the Sokoban graphics we'll use here: [Sokoban Graphics](https://s3.amazonaws.com/bloxley_tutorials/1/SokobanGraphics.fla).
 If you're an artist, and want to provide better sample graphics, please email me at McPhage@gmail.com.

 Next in Flash create a new ActionScript 3 project called Sokoban, and add `$LOCALDATA` and the location of your `bloxley` directory to the classpath.
   ![Go to the Publish Settings window](https://s3.amazonaws.com/bloxley_tutorials/1/PublishSettings.jpg)